ubccr/xdmod-ondemand/docs/upgrade.md

 that is actually being requested.
 The actual application being requested on this line is indicated by the request path, `/pun/sys/dashboard/batch_connect/sys/jupyter/session_contexts/new`, which would be the `sys/jupyter` application.
 In version 11.0.0, the request path is now used to determine which application was being requested.
-This changes how page loads, sessions, and applications are counted.
-The changes will apply to any newly ingested log files, but not to previously ingested log files.
-After upgrading, if you wish to apply the changes to old logs that were ingested prior to 11.0.0, you will need to back up the `modw_ondemand.page_impressions` database table (e.g., using `mysqldump`), delete the old logs from the `modw_ondemand.page_impressions` table, reingest the original web server log files, and reaggregate.

 For more information on how applications are categorized, including instructions for how to recategorize them, see